Fistulas

 Everyday Life

-• Your doctor will probably prescribe a barrier cream to protect the skin around the fistula.
-Avoid using creams or lotions unless your doctor or nurse have recommended these.
+• Your doctor may prescribe a barrier cream to protect the skin around the fistula.

-• If you have an anal or vaginal fistula don’t use tampons or pessaries without checking first with your IBD team.
-Following surgery for vaginal fistulas you should avoid having sex until your surgical team has checked healing.
+• If you have had surgery for a vaginal fistula do not use tampons without talking to your IBD team.
+Following surgery avoid having sex until your surgical team has checked for healing.

-• If you have any discharge from your fistula, it can help to wear a pad or panty liner.
+• If you have any discharge from your fistula, it can help to wear an incontinence pad, sanitary pad, or panty liner.
 This may also make sitting more comfortable.

 • Cushions or pillows may help to relieve pressure when you’re sitting.
-There are several types of cushions available, such as ring cushions and those made from Tempur which are designed to relieve discomfort and pain.
-If you have an anal fistula which makes sitting particularly painful, try lying on your side on a sofa or bed.
+There are several types of cushions available.
+Ring cushions may help to relieve discomfort and pain.
+If you have an anal fistula that makes sitting particularly painful, try lying on your side on a sofa or bed

 • It may help to wear loose-fitting clothing and cotton underwear.